-Financial assets Level 3 as of 31 December 2021 7 167

-Purchased 1 194

-Gain included in OCI 2 734

-Impairment (2 616)

-Reclassification 2 450

 Financial assets Level 3 as of 31 December 2022 10 929

 Purchased 439

 Gain included in OCI 23

-Sold - (2450)
+Impairment (2 450)

 Financial assets Level 3 as of 31 December 2023 8 941

+Purchased 922

+Gain included in OCI (22)

+Impairment (78)

+Sold -

+Financial assets Level 3 as of 31 December 2024 9 763

-In the reporting period the Company acquired additional shares of Eften in amount of 439 thz EUR.
+In the beginning of reporting period ADB Compensa was invested to Eften Residential fund in amount of 3 078 k and this consist of 11.40% company capital.
+In reporting period the Company acquired additional shares of Eften Residential Fund in amount of 922k EUR. and share of company increase to 11.64%.
 The value of these units is determined by reference to the Net Asset Value of the Investee as at the reporting date, where the value of assets of this Investee is measured using valuation reports prepared by appraisers.